Sai-Deekshith-06/Super-Market-Billing-Through-C/README.md

-Supermarket Billing Management System
+# Supermarket Billing Management System

-Overview

 This project implements a **Supermarket Billing Management System** in C, using doubly linked lists for dynamic item handling and file storage for data persistence.
 The system provides features for managing a cart, generating bills, and updating item databases.